|

 without free water at all, provided there is access to enough plant food

+of the right type.
 The women also collect eggs of all kinds and capture small animals

 such as locusts, caterpillars, grubs, toads, tortoises, and snakes.